-ALF can also be used to assess and improve the thermal performance of existing
+ALF can also be used to assess and improve the thermal performance of existing buildings.

-  buildings.

-  A new bulletin has been published about ALF4.0 - ALF4 building performance index
+A new free bulletin has been published about ALF4.0 - ALF4 building performance index calculator, BU629.

-  calculator, BU629.
 The bulletin covers the following areas of ALF4.0:

 - Getting started;

 You can contact BRANZ with any questions or feedback you have about ALF4.0 by using email@example.com.